 The MPP and the CDP both have extensive patronage networks and disproportionate access to media coverage, making it difficult for other political parties to build their support bases.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 3 / 4

 The end of former president Compaoré’s 27-year regime in 2014 has given way to a freer environment, in which opposition parties were able to consolidate popular support and gain power through recent elections.
 However, a history of rotation of power between parties has yet to be firmly established.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 2 / 4

-Burkina Faso’s military is powerful, and maintains a significant presence the political sphere.
+Burkina Faso’s military maintains a significant presence in the political sphere.
 In 2015, the presidential guard, which was loyal to former president Compaoré, attempted to stage a military coup.
 The maneuver sparked widespread protests, and failed after the national military’s chief of staff moved to support the transitional government.
 The history of military intervention poses a persistent threat to democratic stability in Burkina Faso.